sabinemm/fruit-game/README.md

 * "Victory" overlay appears when the game is finished with an option to click to restart
 * "Game Over" overlay appears when time runs out.
 * The page refreshes when clicked on Game Over or Victory overlay.
+* It is not possible to see all the cards at the same time.
+If player clicks on one card, it stays flipped.
+When clicking on a second card it flips and both cards then turn back.

 ###  Existing features